Spartronics4915/Dashboard/README.md

 dashboard won't start up on boot.

 ### Administration
 We've found that Chrome is flaky when it comes to mjpg streams.
-We therefore highly recommend that you use Firefox as your primary web brower for this application.
+On the other hand, we've found that Firefox is less stable for H264 and slower for canvas drawing.
+For 2019 season, we now recommend that you use Chrome as your primary web browser for this application.

 Because so much code is reused across years, we chose to maintain a single repository for multiple years.
 We will tag the commit at the